emerald-key/pg-backend/README.md

 ## AWS Services Used

-Here’s the corrected version with more appropriate descriptions for each service:

 - **AWS EC2:** For running resource-intensive tasks like transcription processing using Assembly AI.
 - **AWS IAM:** For managing secure access and permissions to AWS resources like S3, Lambda, and Redshift.
 - **AWS Lambda:** For serverless data processing, transformation, and automation tasks across various services.